Life, as you may have noticed, can be quirky.

 They say “What goes around comes around”, which I’ve never really understood beyond “Watch out for pigeons shitting on you when you walk under a ladder to avoid being crossed by a black cat.”

-But what I did figure out is that you’d better let that girl next to you go ahead of you to throw the baseball at the bowling pins, because you just might wind up married to her, and if you didn’t let her cut in, you’re going to hear about it from here to eternity.
+But what I did figure out is that you’d better let that girl next to you at the fair cut ahead of you to throw the baseball at the bowling pins, because you just might wind up married to her, and if you didn’t let her cut in, you’re going to hear about it from here to eternity.

 I admit, those are fairly feeble phenomena for flouting the fickle finger of fate.
 But they’re taken from real life, where I’m always on shaky ground.
 I do much better within the confines of my record collection.

 For four summers I worked in a Pepsi Cola factory.
-On Friday I’d get my paycheck ($35, a kingly sum for me) and head straight for this one K-Mart out in the boondocks that for some reason kept getting the most extensive stock of new records in the entire metropolitan area.
+On Fridays I’d get my paycheck ($35, a kingly sum for me) and head straight for this one K-Mart out in the boondocks that for some reason kept getting the most extensive stock of new records in the entire metropolitan area.
 There was no love among the stockboys for the LPs.
 They’d just stuff ‘em into whatever bin had room.
-Which necessitated me lying on the floor for half an hour every week to finger through the nether recesses of the back bins on the bottom (floor) level.
+Which necessitated me lying on the K-Mart floor every Friday to finger through the nether recesses of the back bins on the bottom (floor) level.

 LPs cost $2.99 a piece back then.
 Most weeks I’d buy two or three or four, digging, dusting, exploring and piecing together shards of information.
 I should have become a musical archaeologist.
 Or maybe I did.